 In Yandell Henderson's experiments, an increase in venous pressure did not appreciably alter the curve of diastolic filling of the heart, and he believes this to be due to a compensatory rise of diastolic tone.
-Krogh (1912) has suggested in explanation of this result that the venous inflow was already so large that a further increase in venous pressure made but little difference to the rate of filling of the heart; and the similarity between Henderson's and Barringer's curves (Fig. 11) and those obtained by Patterson, Piper, and Starling (Fig. 12) under a large venous inflow renders Krogh's suggestion very probable.
-It is possible. therefore, to interpret Henderson's results without invoking diastolic tone.
+Krogh (1912) has suggested in explanation of this result that the venous inflow was already so large that a further increase in venous pressure made but little difference to the rate of filling of the heart; and the similarity between Henderson's and Barringer's curves (Fig. 12) and those the rate by Patterson, Piper, and Starling (Fig. 13) under a large venous inflow renders Krogh's suggestion very probable.
+It is possible, therefore, to interpret Henderson's results without invoking diastolic tone.
 Further, even when the experimental conditions are apparently similar to those in Henderson's experiments, a rise in venous pressure may increase the rate of filling and the output of the heart per beat, even though the pulse-rate at the same time becomes more rapid (Bainbridge, 1915).
 Nor do Gaskell's observations necessarily imply the existence of diastolic tone, since they can be equally well explained by assuming that alkali prolongs the systolic phase and cuts short the period of diastole, whereas acid has the converse action.
-The balance of evidence, therefore, is against the existence of diastolic tone. even in the normal heart, and the conclusion appears unavoidable that the heart muscle is normally completely relaxed during diastole, and that its filling is determined entirely by the venous inflow
+The balance of evidence, therefore, is against the existence of diastolic tone, even in the normal heart, and the conclusion appears unavoidable that the heart muscle is normally completely relaxed during diastole, and that its filling is determined entirely by the venous inflow.
+The existence of a diastolic tone would be most uneconomical for the organism as it necessarily would cause a resistance to the venous blood returning to the heart.